-Abiraterone Acetate (Zytiga) Approved to Treat Hormone-Refractory Prostate Cancer Before Chemotherapy.bjgabrielsen : December 12, 2012 9:43 pm : 2012
+Abiraterone Acetate (Zytiga) Approved to Treat Hormone-Refractory Prostate Cancer Before Chemotherapy.bjgabrielsen : December 12, 2012 9:43 pm : 2012, Treatment Information

 In the past, when a prostate cancer patient became non-responsive (refractory) to hormonal therapy, the next step in his treatment was chemotherapy with taxotere (docetaxel).
 This treatment was usually accompanied by significant side effects.
 Meanwhile, in April, 2011, the Food and Drug Administration (FDA) had initially approved abiraterone acetate (Zytiga) for use in patients whose prostate cancer had progressed after chemotherapeutic treatment with taxotere.
 But on December 10th, 2012, the FDA expanded the approved use of abiraterone before chemotherapy for men with hormone-refractory, metastatic prostate cancer.

 Testosterone stimulates the growth of prostate tumors, so drugs such as Lupron used in hormonal therapy or surgery that reduces testosterone production or blocks testosterone’s effects are used to slow the growth of prostate cancer.
 However, most prostate cancers eventually become resistant to these treatments.
 These resistant cancers continue to grow even when levels of testosterone are very low.
 Abiraterone is a pill that treats tumors by reducing testosterone production by inhibiting the production of androgen (testosterone) in the testes, adrenal glands, and prostate cancer tumors themselves.